mm/siri-shortcuts-vpn/post.md

 Deployment complete!: https://bsy9qfjo7k.execute-api.us-east-1.amazonaws.com/dev
 ```

-5. That URL is actually our endpoint URL!
+5. That URL is actually part of our endpoint URL!
 We'll be making requests to it soon.
 As you can see from the last step, an API Key was created for our project, but it hasn't been associated with our endpoint yet.
 Let's secure that now.
 Sign into your AWS Console > API Gateway.
 You should see your project listed as an API!
 If not, ensure your region is set to the one you used in `zappa_settings.json`.
 Click on it, and then click on Usage Plans.

 6. Create a new usage plan (it can be named whatever you want), and enable throttling.
 I keep mine restrictive since I'm the only one supposed to be using it anyway: at 1 request per second and 1000 per month.
 Hit "Next."